Streamline Builds with Android Manifest Placeholders

 Merge Children Only

-In this policy, the merge tool gives precedence to the attributes and tags of parents elements to the highest priority manifest, while the child elements from all the Manifest files are merged according to the merge policy.
+In this policy, the merge tool gives precedence to the attributes and tags of parent elements to the highest priority manifest, while the child elements from all the Manifest files are merged according to the merge policy.

 Keep